-CMP benefits don’t provide a promised level of pension or lump sum.
-Members will be provided with a target level of benefit that can be increased or reduced, even in payment, as a result of annual actuarial valuations.
-In saying that, pension levels are expected to be smoothed in practice to avoid any volatility.
+CMP schemes don’t provide a promised level of pension or lump sum.
+Members will be provided with a target level of benefit that may be increased or reduced, even in payment, as a result of annual actuarial valuations.
+In practice, pension levels are expected to be smoothed to avoid any volatility.
 Modelling, valuations, and forecasting will be carried out by scheme actuaries.
-To access pension flexibility options, a transfer to a DC scheme will be required.
+To access pension flexibility options (for example, drawdown), a member will have to transfer to a DC scheme.

-AS CMP benefits are not classed as DB, there will be no protection offered from the Pension Protection Fund (PPF) should an employer get into financial trouble.
-It is worth noting that the Royal Mail scheme will provide a CMP pension benefit but the pension commencement lump sum will be provided under a separate section of the scheme on a DB basis.
+As CMP benefits are not classed as DB, there will be no protection offered by the Pension Protection Fund (PPF) should an employer get into financial trouble.
+It is worth noting that the Royal Mail scheme will provide a CMP pension benefit but the lump sum will be provided under a separate section of the scheme on a DB basis.
 Therefore, the lump sum would benefit from protection under the PPF.

 In order to provide CMP benefits, a scheme must be authorised, and will be subject to ongoing supervision, by the Pensions Regulator to ensure that the scheme meets the necessary standards.
 Where a scheme offers different types of benefits, for example, DB and CMP benefits, it is only the CMP section of the scheme that must meet the authorisation standards.
 The Pensions Regulator has published a Code of Practice setting how an application for authorisation must be made and how they will assess the matters that regulations require them to take account of in deciding whether to authorise a scheme providing CMP benefits.